luisperezlemus/survey-project-dash/README.md

 - Tailwind.
 Allows for building components from scratch, including SVG icons.
 The trade-off was with time; if I included some component libraries maybe I could finished the UI more swiftly.
 ## Type Safety
 I ensured type safety for my props in most of my components in the UI folder and some in the layout folder.
-This ensured for no misuse of any of the models, including the data models used for the Survey Series and Survey groups.
+This ensured for no misuse of any of the models, including the data models used for the Survey Series and Survey Project groups.

 I added the most props to Modal.tsx because I created it to be used when creating a survey series and survey project.
 But I also use that same modal to edit and delete the survey series.
 I use that same modal to edit the survey projects too, while also passing in logic to follow the status restrictions described in the project description.